TheAnkurGoswami/Face-Recognition-using-FaceNet/README.md

 # Face-Recognition-using-FaceNet

-This a Face Recognition System implemented using FaceNet.
+This face recognition system is implemented upon a pre-trained FaceNet model achieving a state-of-the-art accuracy.
+The system comes with
+both Live recognition & Image recognition
 It is trained on some celebrity faces.

 The repository requires an additional file containing the model.
 The file is too large to upload here.
 So I've provided a Google Drive.
 Download the file and keep it inside "/data/model/" directory.